whatisnuclear/website/_news/2023-09-19-film-about-bonus-reactor-in-puerto-rico.md

 expensive to fix permanently, and so the project was eventually abandoned, and today's BWRs sadly do not superheat their steam.

-Today, we received in the mail a hard drive containing this documentary, digitized off of 16mm film from the National Archives for (what we believe is) the first time ever.
+We just received in the mail a hard drive containing this documentary, digitized off of 16mm film from the National Archives for (what we believe is) the first time ever.
 Now, the story of BONUS, its construction, and initial operation, can stream to you in living color wherever you are.
 Enjoy!

 <figure>
 <div class="ratio ratio-16x9">
-<iframe
-src="https://www.youtube.com/embed/SA8W2Xpz2hA" title="BONUS for Puerto Rico"
+<iframe src="https://www.youtube.com/embed/yRYfUsY5W8o?si=8NOIyCMyoPpDCzIK" title="BONUS for Puerto Rico"
 frameborder="0" allow="accelerometer; autoplay; clipboard-write;
 encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>